 The dairy cow is the land mammal that produces the largest quantity of milk.
-One cow alone can produce enough milk to fulfill the annual milk and dairy product needs of 150 people.
+One cow alone can produce enough milk to fulfill the annual milk of 150 people.
 Thanks to its digestive system with four stomachs, cows can digest plants that are rich in cellulose, such as the grass in pastures or harvested hay.
 This is a quality that the human stomach does not have!

 The volume of milk produced by the cow depends on its genetic characteristics, race and physical condition.
 Quebec herds are made up of several dairy races: Holstein, Ayrshire, Brown Swiss, Canadienne, Jersey and a few others.
 The most productive race, Holstein, makes up over 90% of the Canadian herd.